 - means-end hierarchy.

-To help students understand these models fully, he creates an Analytic Teams activity.
+He created an Analytic Teams activity to help students fully understand these models.
 He assigns each table one of the four models and gives them a case study detailing a complex situation that requires a decision.
 Students at each table should review the case as if they were a consultant to the organization in the case.
-Each table is to report its decision-making model, describe how it might be applied to the case, and suggest a solution based on that model.
-Students argue their cases and decide which solution they would adopt to guide their decision-making process, along with a rationale for why it was the best choice (Modified from Barkley 251-252).
+Each table reports its decision-making model, describes how it might be applied to the case, and suggests a solution based on that model.
+Students argue their cases and decide which solution to guide their decision-making process, along with a rationale for why it was the best choice (Modified from Barkley 251-252).